gggliuye/gggliuye.github.io/Study/MBA/innov/02manage.md

 ## 2.4 Corporate Entrepreneurship

-Corporate Entrepreneurship: <u>Firm relies on & enables employees to build new businesses that leverage resources of the parent firm</u> (happens within the firm, leverage the resources within the firm).
+Corporate Entrepreneurship (**CE**): <u>Firm relies on & enables employees to build new businesses that leverage resources of the parent firm</u> (happens within the firm, leverage the resources within the firm).
 Extend the range of tools we have for building an innovative firm.

+* Where lies the responsibility for corporate entrepreneurship?
+* Where do the resources come from?

 <div align="center"><pre class="mermaid">
 quadrantChart